I Killed My Endpoint Privilege Management Enrollment, Hung Her on a Meathook, and Now I Have a Three Picture Deal at MMPC

 Luckily (sometimes you need some luck) when using Google this time, searching for LinkedEnrollment, pointed me to a nice MS Doc.

-As shown above, this doc is mentioning the fact that it will trigger a silent MMP-C enrollment by using the AAD device Token from the AADJ device.
+As shown above, this document mentions the fact that it will trigger a silent MMP-C enrollment by using the AAD device Token from the AADJ device.
 Luckily this “keyword” also pops up in some DLLs.

 When spending some more time in IDA and looking at where it leads me, every time I end up with the same mention of “Dual Enrollment”.
 Maybe this could be a wild goose chase……but looking at the name “Dual Enrollment” we indeed noticed 2 enrollments.
 Double / 2 / Dual?

-A principal engineer from Microsoft…..
+A LinkedIn profile from a principal engineer working at Microsoft.….
 When looking at the details of the profile and her experience, we will notice some keywords in it

 After a good night’s sleep (NOT)…..